psychopy/psychopy/docs/source/online/prolificIntegration.rst

     https://app.prolific.co/submissions/complete?cc=T8ZI42EG

 Further details on how to find and set these links and parameters are as follows.
-See also `Integrating Prolific with your study <https://helpcentre.prolific.ac/hc/en-gb/sections/360001936933-Integrating-with-your-study-survey-participant-IDs-and-completion-URLs>`_
+See also `Prolifics Pavlovia Integration Guide <https://researcher-help.prolific.com/en/articles/445190-pavlovia-integration-guide>`_

 Setting the study URL in |prolific|_